 Capture the movement of your once-in-a-lifetime elopement day

 I've worked with and am friends with some excellent videographers, but my partner and I just...didn't hire one.
 With how small our elopement was going to be, and for how private and introverted we both are, the idea of another camera in our faces--another vendor up in our business--was too much.
+(It was also a while back; video wasn't fully on my radar, to be honest.)

 My dad set up a wee camera on a tripod to record the small group "processing in" down the narrow dirt trail instead.